catnikq/Ollama_local_chatbot/README.md

  - For embedding model use Ollama mxbai-embed-large.
 You can use openai embedding or any huggingface embedding model.
  - Create RAG with Chroma to store and retrieve PDF files.
  - Finally publish as webapp for demonstration purposes.

+First create .env file and specify DATA_PATH and CHROMA_PATH for your documents files location and where you want to save chromadb collections respectively.
+Run application via app.py and use localhost.